-The T300/T302 is one of the first mobile phones on the market with a built-in fully functional email client.
-With inbox, outbox, save draft and reply options, you have all the functions you need for effective e-mail communication in a small and powerful mobile phone.
-Constantly connected to a POP3, SMTP or IMAP4 e-mail server anywhere on the Internet, your T300/T302 stores messages (without attachments) dynamically, depending on available memory, and updates your inbox automatically and over the air.
-Check your e-mail anywhere.
+The T226 is another Sony Ericsson mobile phone with a built-in fully functional email client.
+With inbox, outbox, save draft and reply options, you have all the functions you need for effective email communication in a small and powerful mobile phone.
+Constantly connected to a POP3, SMTP or IMAP4 email server anywhere on the Internet, your T226 stores messages (without attachments) dynamically, depending on available memory, and updates your inbox automatically and over the air.
+Check your email anywhere.
 Reply to email on the move.
-Friends, family and business contacts know that when they send you e-mail, you receive it and can read it and act on it immediately.
-You can include pictures in outgoing e-mails, but not receive attachments.
-Hyperlinks in e-mails are supported.
+Friends, family and business contacts know that when they send you email, you receive it and can read it and act on it immediately.
+You can include pictures in outgoing emails, but cannot receive attachments.
+Hyperlinks in emails are supported.